Vance McDonald: 2013 season

-The San Francisco 49ers selected McDonald in the second round (55th overall) of the 2013 NFL Draft.
+The San Francisco 49ers selected McDonald in the second round (55th overall) of the 2013 NFL draft.
 He was the fourth tight end to be selected that year.
 On May 24, 2013, the 49ers signed McDonald to a four-year, $3.59 million rookie contract with $1.92 million guaranteed and a signing bonus of $997,584.

 McDonald started the regular season as the second tight end on the depth chart, behind veteran Vernon Davis and ahead of Garrett Celek.
-In the 49ers' season opener, he caught a 25-yard pass from Colin Kaepernick for his first career reception during a 28–34 victory over the Green Bay Packers.
-On September 22, 2013, he earned his first career start against the Indianapolis Colts and finished the loss with one catch for six receiving yards.
+In the season opener, he caught a 25-yard pass from Colin Kaepernick for his first career reception during a 34–28 victory over the Green Bay Packers.
+Two weeks later, McDonald earned his first career start against the Indianapolis Colts and finished the loss with a six-yard reception.

-He had a total of eight receptions for 119 receiving yards while appearing in 15 games and starting four of them during his rookie season.
+McDonald finished his rookie year with eight receptions for 119 yards in 15 games and four starts.

 2014 season

-On September 14, 2014, McDonald started his first game of the season during a loss to the Chicago Bears and made his first catch of the season and only one of the game for 9 yards.
-He made his only other catch of the season during a Week 6 victory over the St. Louis Rams and finished the game with one reception for 21 receiving yards.
-On December 9, 2014, he was placed on season-ending injured reserve with a back injury.
+On September 14, 2014, McDonald started his first game of the season during a loss to the Chicago Bears and made his first catch of the season for nine yards.
+McDonald made his only other catch of the season during a Week 6 victory over the St. Louis Rams and finished the game with one reception for 21 yards.
+On December 9, 2014, McDonald was placed on season-ending injured reserve with a back injury.

-McDonald finished his second season with two receptions for 30 yards and appeared in eight games with four starts.
+McDonald finished his second professional season with two receptions for 30 yards in eight games and four starts.

 2015 season

-He started his first and only season under new head coach Jim Tomsula as the backup to Davis once again.
-He started the season-opener against the Minnesota Vikings and made one reception for 5 yards during the victory.
-On November 22, 2015, McDonald caught his first NFL touchdown, a 19-yard pass from Blaine Gabbert against the Seattle Seahawks.
-The next game, McDonald made a season-high six catches for 71 receiving yards and a touchdown during a 19–13 loss to the Arizona Cardinals.
+McDonald started his first and only season under new head coach Jim Tomsula as the backup to Davis once again.
+On November 22, 2015, McDonald caught his first NFL touchdown on a 19-yard reception from Blaine Gabbert against the Seattle Seahawks.

-McDonald finished the 2015 season with 30 receptions, 326 receiving yards, and three touchdowns while appearing in 14 games and 11 starts.
+McDonald finished the 2015 season with 30 receptions for 326 yards and three touchdowns in 14 games and 11 starts.